anshulsawant/llms-11-667/hw12/project_report.md

 ### C. Ethical Considerations

-Several ethical points were considered regarding the task and dataset:
+An assessment of potential ethical issues related to the GSM8K task and dataset was conducted:

-* **Dataset Bias:** As GSM8K problems originate from web scrapes, they might inherit biases from online educational content (e.g., cultural assumptions in word problems, common names).
-However, the focus on objective mathematical reasoning likely mitigates severe societal bias compared to tasks involving subjective opinions.
+* **Dataset Bias:** The problems are derived from web scrapes, which might introduce biases reflective of online educational materials (e.g., cultural contexts, common names).
+However, the objective nature of mathematical reasoning likely minimizes the impact of severe societal biases compared to tasks involving subjective judgments or social interactions.
-* **Task Risks:** While AI capable of solving math problems could potentially be misused (e.g., academic dishonesty), the primary application appears benign, focusing on educational tools or components within larger reasoning systems.
-A potential negative outcome is over-reliance hindering genuine mathematical understanding.
+* **Task Risks:** The primary risk associated with an AI proficient in solving math problems relates to potential misuse in academic settings (e.g., cheating).
+However, the intended applications are generally benign, focusing on educational assistance or as components in larger AI reasoning systems.
+A secondary consideration is the risk of over-reliance potentially hindering the development of human mathematical skills.
-* **Sensitive Information:** The dataset consists of word problems and is unlikely to contain sensitive or personally identifiable information.
+* **Sensitive Information:** The dataset contains fictional word problems and is considered highly unlikely to include any personally identifiable or sensitive information.

-Given these points, the ethical risks associated with using GSM8K for this fine-tuning project were deemed relatively low.
+Based on this assessment, the ethical risks associated with using the GSM8K dataset for this research project were deemed relatively low.

 ### D. Formulation of Training Data

-The task was formulated as a **generative sequence-to-sequence problem**.
-The model receives the problem description as input and is trained to generate the complete reasoning process and final answer as output.
+The core task was formulated as a **generative sequence-to-sequence problem**.
+The model receives the mathematical word problem as input and is trained to generate the sequence representing the step-by-step reasoning process and the final numerical answer.

+* **Supervised Fine-Tuning (SFT) Formulation:**
-* **Fine-tuning Input/Target:** During fine-tuning, the input sequence presented to the model followed the format defined in the configuration (e.g., `Question: <problem text>\nAnswer: `).
-The target sequence for the loss calculation was the corresponding ground-truth answer string (including all reasoning steps and the final `#### number`), appended with the model's EOS token.
+    * **Input:** The model received input sequences formatted according to the configuration (e.g., `Question: <problem text>\nAnswer: `).
+    * **Target:** The target sequence for loss calculation was the ground-truth answer string provided in the dataset (including reasoning and `#### number`), appended with the model's specific end-of-sentence (EOS) token.
-* **Preprocessing & Label Masking:** Data preparation involved several steps:
+* **Reinforcement Learning (PPO) Formulation:**
+    * **Input:** The model (policy) received the question prompt.
+    * **Action:** The model generated sequences (rollouts) representing potential answers.
+    * **Reward:** A reward signal (details in Problem 3.A) was calculated based on the generated sequence, guiding the PPO algorithm to update the model towards generating higher-reward outputs.
+* **Preprocessing & Label Masking (SFT):** A crucial step in preparing data for SFT involved label masking to ensure the model learned to *generate* the answer, not just reproduce the prompt.
-    1. The `format_prompt` utility structured the raw dataset sample according to the specified `dataset.prompt_format`.
+    1. The `format_prompt` utility function structured the input question text.
-    2. The `tokenize_function` within the training script concatenated the formatted prompt (`prompt`) and the ground-truth answer (`ground_truth_answer`).
+    2. The formatted prompt and the ground-truth answer string were concatenated.
-    3. This combined text was tokenized into `input_ids` and `attention_mask`, truncating sequences longer than the specified `max_seq_length`.
+    3. This combined text was tokenized into `input_ids` and `attention_mask`, with truncation applied at `max_seq_length`.
-    4.  `labels` were created by copying `input_ids`.
+    4. Initial `labels` were created by copying `input_ids`.
-    5.  **Label masking** was applied: Tokens corresponding only to the original input prompt were assigned a label of `-100`.
-This critical step ensures that the training loss is computed *only* on the tokens the model is supposed to generate (the reasoning and answer), effectively teaching the model to complete the answer given the prompt.
+    5. Tokens corresponding *only* to the input prompt portion were identified, and their corresponding positions in the `labels` tensor were set to `-100`.
+    6. During training, the standard cross-entropy loss function automatically ignores these `-100` labels, meaning the loss was computed solely based on the model's predictions for the tokens belonging to the reasoning and final answer part of the sequence.
-* **Example Input/Target Pair (Main dataset format):**
+* **Example SFT Input/Target Pair (Main dataset format):**
     * **Input to Tokenizer (Conceptual):** `Question: Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May.
 How many clips did Natalia sell altogether in April and May?\nAnswer: `
-    * **Target for Loss Calculation (Conceptual):** `Natalia sold 48 clips in April.\nIn May, she sold half as many clips as in April, so she sold 48 / 2 = 24 clips.\nAltogether, Natalia sold 48 + 24 = 72 clips.\n#### 72<EOS>` (where `<EOS>` is the end-of-sentence token, and loss is calculated only on these tokens).
+    * **Target for SFT Loss Calculation (Conceptual):** `Natalia sold 48 clips in April.\nIn May, she sold half as many clips as in April, so she sold 48 / 2 = 24 clips.\nAltogether, Natalia sold 48 + 24 = 72 clips.\n#### 72<EOS>`

 ### E. Method for Evaluation

-Model performance was assessed using **Exact Match (EM) Accuracy** on the final numerical answer.
+Model performance was quantitatively assessed using **Exact Match (EM) Accuracy** focused on the final numerical answer.

-* **Procedure:** For each test sample, the model generated a completion.
-The `extract_gsm8k_answer` utility function then parsed both the generated completion and the ground-truth answer to find the numerical value following the `####` marker.
-The generation was marked as "correct" only if the extracted number exactly matched the ground-truth number (within a small tolerance for floating-point comparisons).
-Accuracy was calculated as the percentage of correct answers over the 100 test samples evaluated.
+* **Procedure:** For each sample in the 100-example test set, the model generated a completion sequence.
+A utility function (`extract_gsm8k_answer`) then parsed both the model's generation and the ground-truth answer string, specifically searching for the numerical value immediately following the `####` marker using regular expressions.
+A generated answer was deemed "correct" if and only if the extracted number precisely matched the ground-truth number (allowing for minor floating-point tolerance).
+The overall accuracy was then calculated as the percentage of correct answers across the test set.
-* **Model Output Used:** The full generated text sequence from `model.generate()`.
+* **Model Output Used:** The full generated text sequence produced by the model's `generate()` method.
-* **Motivation:** Exact Match on the final numerical answer is the standard metric for the GSM8K benchmark, providing a rigorous measure of the model's ability to arrive at the correct solution and allowing comparison with other published results.
+* **Motivation:** This Exact Match approach, focusing on the final numerical result, is the standard evaluation protocol for the GSM8K benchmark.
+It provides a strict, objective measure of the model's ability to arrive at the correct answer and facilitates comparison with results reported in other research.

 ## Problem 2: In-Context Learning

-While the main focus of this project was fine-tuning, establishing a baseline using in-context learning (ICL) with the pre-trained base model (`google/gemma-2b-it`) was an important first step.
+While fine-tuning was the primary focus, establishing an initial baseline using In-Context Learning (ICL) with the pre-trained `google/gemma-2b-it` model was performed to understand the starting capabilities before adaptation.

 ### A. Final Prompt (for Base Model Evaluation)

-The best-performing prompt identified for base model evaluation used a one-shot strategy, combining a system instruction, one example, and the test question:
+The prompt configuration found to be most effective for the base model evaluation involved a one-shot strategy, combining a system-level instruction, a single demonstration example, and the target test question:

 1.  **System/Task Instruction:**
     ```